Koi-TF2/Koi-Config/README.md

   - "no_unusuals.vpk" does not work on valve/pure servers, but could still be useful for streamers.
 Side node, it does not remove the Pro KS Eye-Effect Particles.
 This mod is not upkept to the same degree as the primary no_hats_bgum.vpk
   - Because the mods listed at this site get updated with new hats and unusual effects many times per year, I suggest keeping them all in their original .vpk file-form, as opposed to extracting the contents.
 This makes it easier to constantly upgrade them to their new versions when new cosmetic updates drop.
 Note that if these are outdated (especially the no_unusuals.vpk) they will not work and can cause issues, and as such it may be worthwhile to temporarily disable/delete these mods by removing the .vpk's from your custom folder until they get updated to work with the new content. no_hats_bgum.vpk is typically kept up-to-date very well, while others such as no_unusuals.vpk may lag behind

-6. Optional 2: Using the custom sprays found within the "Sprays" zip.
+7. Optional: Using the custom sprays found within the "Sprays" zip.
 These can be installed by placing any of the "vgui" folders (1 for each spray) directly into `Steam\steamapps\common\Team Fortress 2\tf\materials` and **NOT** into the "koi_custom" folder's material section (sprays are not meant to be placed into the custom folder).
 Please note that within `koi_cfg\sprays.cfg`, the variable `cl_logofile "materials/vgui/logos/spray.vtf"` has been pre-set.
 What this means is only 1 spray named "spray.vtf" can be used at a time.
 Using multiple sprays and changing between them therefore does not work (unless spray file is renamed or config is changed).

 _____________